Mark has been a professional woodturner for more than 28 years.

 In a desire to bring life and movement to the bowl/vessel form Mark has explored a range of turning techniques.
 Experimentation with exaggerated rims, reduction of the bowl wall to a thickness that light can be seen through it, rocking forms, ebonising, colouring and cutting away, at times his embellishment can result in the material becoming almost unrecognisable, either through form or colour – until it is handled.
 The wood is the always the starting point that inspires the creative process but always the emphasis is on the form and function of the finished piece.

 Through a request in 2008 to create and start running woodturning courses at Warwickshire College as a part time tutor Mark gained a teaching certificate (PTLLS).
 This has given him a greater insight into his role as a tutor and understanding of the expectations of students be they beginner, hobbyist or professional turners.
-He is now also a part time tutor at West Dean College, runs workshops for members of the Association of Woodturners of Great Britain and teaches on their Youth Training courses.
+He is now also a Short Course Tutor at West Dean College and the Woodturning Tutor at the Peter Sefton Furniture School.
 He has also taught courses in Norway, Germany and France.
 From his own workshop near Pershore courses are tailored to suit the individual’s requirements.
 More details of the courses he runs can be found on his web site.